mkyleUD/Caviness-HPC-Shell/_episodes_bak/02-navigation.md

 ---
-title: "Navigating the Caviness File Structure"
+title: "Moving around and looking at things"
-teaching: 30
+teaching: 15
 exercises: 5
 questions:
-- "How do I navigate and start interacting with files and directories on Caviness?"
+- "How do I navigate and look around the system?"
-- "How do I track where I am at?"
 objectives:
 - Learn how to navigate around directories and look at their contents
 - Explain the difference between a file and a directory.